- Have you ever thought about outbound link SEO?

 Here are a few suggestions for creating outbound links:

-- Link to pages which actually add value and cover the topic very well.
+- Link to pages that actually add value and cover the topic very well.

-- Link to successful blogs having good PR.
+- Link to articles having good page authority or domain authority.

 One strategy we have long employed here at ShoutMeLoud is that when we use words that are useful but their meaning may not be familiar to our readers, we link to a good and reliable source, or if we have a post on that topic, we interlink to that.